german-one/uni_deque/README.md

 \*) Valid specifiers are i, d, u, x, and X to be passed to the macro.
 \*\*) Valid specifiers are i, d, u, and x to be passed to the macro.
-\*\*\*) Valid value are `C` to `WStr` as described in the list of appendixes for specialized functions.
+\*\*\*) Valid values are `C` to `WStr` as described in the list of appendixes for specialized functions.
 Define this macro before including "uni_deque.h" in order to use these as a replacement for the functions of this library.

 ### Wrapper Macros